Hoffman's Playland: History

 The park would continue expanding into the 1990s and early 2000s.
-The year 2000 brought the addition of the Balloon Flight ride.
-The early 2000s also brought the addition of the Tea Cup umbrella ride.
-In 2007, the Red Baron plane ride was added.
-The Red Baron was purchased and refurbished from the recently closed Catskill Game Farm.
-This resulted into the relocation of the Helicopters and the retirement of the Space Ship Samba ride.
+The year 2000 brought the addition of the Balloon Flight and Rock-Spin-Roll rides, bought at auction and relocated from the closed Hamel's Amusement Park in Louisiana.
+This resulted in the relocation of the Sky Fighter Jets and 4x4 Trucks rides to the back of the park.
+In 2007, the park opened its final ride, the Red Baron, a plane ride which was purchased and refurbished from the recently closed Catskill Game Farm.
+This addition forced the relocation of the Helicopter and Samba rides, with the Samba being retired shortly after.

 In 2013, rumors surfaced that the Hoffmans would retire and close the park.
 The park remained open for the 2013 season, however at the start of the 2014 season, the owners, Dave and Ruth Hoffman, announced their intent to retire and close the park in September.
 The park officially closed at 6pm on September 14, 2014.
 Large crowds on the last day of operation resulted in rides being run well past closing time and into the evening.

 Throughout the last season, the Hoffmans searched for a local buyer of the rides but were not successful.
-The park's rides and equipment were scheduled to go to auction, however shortly after the park closed, Huck Finn's Warehouse in nearby Downtown Albany made an offer to purchase the amusement rides and equipment.
+The park's rides and equipment were scheduled to go to auction, however shortly after the park closed, Huck Finn's Warehouse in nearby downtown Albany made an offer to purchase the amusement rides and equipment.
 The park was dismantled and moved to a newly built park next to Huck Finn's Warehouse.
 The new park, Huck Finn's Playland, opened in June 2015.

-Operating Schedule

 The park generally operated from late March/early April (depending on the year) through the end of September.
 The park was open on weekends during the spring and fall, and daily during the summer months.
 The park opened at noon on operating days and closed as early as 6 p.m. during the spring and fall, and 9 p.m. or 10 p.m. during the busy summer months.

-Post-Closure

-Since the park closed in September 2014, the land in which the amusement park once sat has vacant and overgrown.
-The site is currently being considered for a Senior Housing project.
+Since the park closed in September 2014, the land was left unused.
+In 2018, the site was being considered for a senior housing project.

 Rides

-The park offered 19 rides at its peak and as of the parks closing in 2014, the park offered the following 18.
-All, with the exception of the Samba ride and the Bumper Cars were moved to Huck Finn's Playland.
-The Samba ride is assumed to have been scrapped after the 2007 or 2008 season and the Bumper Cars were put into storage and later sold to Knoebels Amusement Resort.
+At the time of the park's closing, 18 rides were in operation.
+All except the Lusse Bumper Cars were moved to Huck Finn's Playland.
+The Bumper Cars were put into storage and later sold to Knoebels Amusement Resort where they now operate.